Raymond Speaker

-Raymond Albert "Ray" Speaker, PC ECA OC (born December 13, 1935) is a Canadian farmer and politician.
+Raymond Albert Speaker, PC ECA OC (born December 13, 1935) is a Canadian politician.
 Speaker was born and raised in Enchant, Alberta, where he farms to this day.
-He was an elected official at the federal and provincial levels for 34 years, and never lost an election.
+He served in the Alberta legislature and the Canadian Parliament for a total of 34 years.

 Provincial politics

-A graduate of the University of Alberta, Speaker taught in local schools until 1962.
-He entered politics in the 1963 provincial election when he was elected as a Member of the Legislative Assembly (MLA) for the Social Credit Party of Alberta from the mostly rural riding of Little Bow.
-He was named to Ernest Manning's cabinet as minister without portfolio in 1967, becoming Minister of Health and Social Development and Minister of Personnel in 1968.
-He also became Chairman of the Human Resources Development Authority in 1969 under Manning's successor, Harry Strom.
+Speaker graduated from the University of Alberta and taught in local schools until 1962.
+In the 1963 Alberta general election he was elected in the rural riding of Little Bow under the banner of the Social Credit Party of Alberta.
+In 1967 he was named to Ernest Manning's cabinet as minister without portfolio, and in 1968 he was named Minister of Health and Social Development and Minister of Personnel.
+In 1969 he became Chairman of the Human Resources Development Authority under Manning's successor, Harry Strom.

 He remained a Social Credit MLA for many years after the party lost power in the 1971 election, usually winning handily even as the party's support ebbed away in the rest of the province.
-When party leader Robert Curtis Clark returned to the backbench in 1980, a few months after losing the 1979 election, Speaker became parliamentary leader of the party and hence Leader of the Opposition.
-However, in 1982, Speaker announced that Social Credit would be sitting out the next provincial election due to dwindling support for the party.
+When Bob Clark resigned the party leadership in 1980, a few months after losing the 1979 election, Speaker became parliamentary leader of the party and hence Leader of the Opposition.
+However, in 1982, Speaker announced that Social Credit would be sitting out that year's election due to dwindling support for the party.
 A few months earlier, Clark's former seat had been resoundingly lost in a by-election, costing Social Credit official party status.
-Speaker's announcement was disavowed by party officials.
-A motion to dissolve the party failed.
-Soon after the writs were dropped for the election, Speaker and Walt Buck resigned from the party and were reelected as independents.
+Speaker's announcement was disavowed by party officials, and a motion to dissolve the party failed.
+Soon after the election was called, Speaker and Walt Buck resigned from the party and were re-elected as independents.

-Denied funding guaranteed to political parties, Speaker and Buck formed a new right-wing party, the Representative Party of Alberta.
-It branded itself as a modern version of Social Credit without the social credit monetary policy, and was intended to be a home for former Socreds who had also left what remained of the party.
-Speaker was elected its leader.
+Denied funding guaranteed to political parties, Speaker and Buck formed a new right-wing party, the Representative Party of Alberta, and Speaker was elected its leader.
+It styled itself a modern version of Social Credit without the social credit monetary policy, and was intended to be a home for former Socreds.
 However, in 1989, Speaker crossed the floor to the Progressive Conservative Association of Alberta.
-He was reelected with 70 percent of the vote in 1989, his highest total.
+He was re-elected with 70 percent of the vote in 1989, his best showing at the polls.
 Following that election, he was named to the cabinet as Minister of Housing and Urban Affairs.

-Speaker was the last surviving member of what would be the last Socred government, as well as the last parliamentary survivor of the Manning and Strom governments.
+Speaker was the last surviving member of the last Socred government, as well as the last parliamentary survivor of the Manning and Strom governments.

 National politics

-Speaker resigned from the Legislative Assembly in 1992 after winning the Reform Party of Canada nomination for the seat of Lethbridge in the House of Commons of Canada.
-He won handily, and served as finance critic and then House Leader of the Reform caucus.
+Speaker sought and won the nomination of the Reform Party of Canada for the seat of Lethbridge in the federal Paarliament.
+He won handily, and served as finance critic and House Leader of the Reform caucus.
 He retired from politics at the 1997 election.